1. Getting Started

 • Links

-• Export IDS and Import IDS Generating an IDS provides a machine-readable, standardized way to communicate asset information requirements - making them easier to deliver and verify.
+• Export and Import IDS - Generate machine-readable, standardized information requirements to support delivery and verification

 AIR_Asset Information Requirements_Example (Southbank Business Park).xlsx

-Why this matters: Combining manual input, AI assistance, templates, and standards-based imports helps build structured AIRs with greater consistency, flexibility, and alignment to ISO 19650 processes.
+Why this matters: Combining manual input, AI assistance, templates, and standards-based imports builds structured AIRs with greater consistency and alignment to ISO 19650 processes.

 3. AIR as a Contract (with Work Packages)

-• Assign responsibilities to tasks and group into Work Packages
+• Assign responsibilities and group into Work Packages

 • Export contract-ready documentation with cover page, contents, and hyperlink navigation